Markets lick wounds after tumbling on U.S. jobs data

 But, overall, investors were still hedging against global financial and economic crisis, heading for safe havens and sending U.S. and German government bond yields to record lows.

-Japan's Nikkei was expected to open sharply lower, after marking its ninth straight week of losses, the longest such run in 20 years, last week.
+Japan's Nikkei .N225 was expected to open sharply lower, after marking its ninth straight week of losses, the longest such run in 20 years, last week. .T

 U.S. job growth braked sharply for a third straight month in May and the jobless rate rose for the first time in nearly a year, with 69,000 jobs added to payrolls last month, the least since May last year.
 As well, 49,000 fewer jobs were created in the previous two months than had been thought.